chrisosaurus/icarus/README.md

 * whitespace insensitive (except using \n to terminate a comment, but comments are stripped by the lexer for now)
 * no commas (hail to the lisp)
 * no semicolons
+* type safety - no casting; explicit conversion functions between builtin types will be provided but only when they make sense, composite types can then build on these

 Work so far
 ===========